-I would also like to acknowledge and to express my gratitude to my home Church, Congregational Christian Church Samoa for the support and prayers, during the duration of this programme.
+I would also like to acknowledge and to express my gratitude to my home Church, Congregational Christian Church in Samoa for the support and prayers, during the duration of this programme.
 Faafetai, faafetai lava.
 To all my families and friends here at PTC, Samoa and overseas, thank you for your support and prayers.
 Lastly, I would like to thank my late wife, Tekina.
 Her courage and strength during her struggle against cancer strengthened and encouraged me to carry on.
+Her advice and wish for me to complete this work played a major part in my decision to continue.
+I dedicate this work in her loving memory.
+May we meet again.
 To my mother, Mafa Lupeomanu, my family and my daughter, Eucharistia, thank you.
 You have been the beacons of hope that motivate and strengthen me during these challenging times and hope for the future.